 I once started a business which needed some expensive capital equipment in order to get off the ground.
 I was stuck on how I was going to finance that until I met with the equipment vendors and realized they would finance it for me, in order to get a new customer.
 It dramatically reduced my startup capital needs.

 Almost all venture capital is structured as equity.
-But there is a category called “venture debt”, offered by certain banks and speciality finance firms.
+But there is a category called “venture debt”, pioneered by Silicon Valley Bank.
 It is typically used alongside a venture capital equity round, with the venture debt component used to purchase capital equipment, for example.
-Structure: Like a bank loan but with warrants added in to compensate the lender for the higher risk.
+There are also new players like Mercury, focused on the non-dilutive nature of debt.
+Structure: Like a bank loan but sometimes with warrants added in to compensate the lender for the higher risk.

 Are you starting up a social enterprise that will save the world?
 Great news — there are funds to pitch for that!
 Until a few years ago, social enterprises were difficult to finance — they weren’t “non-profit enough” for grant capital from foundations and they were “for-profit enough” for venture capital.
 But a whole new asset class has appeared, called Impact Capital.
 This typically comes from impact funds that have been put together partly to have a social impact in a particular sector, and partly to provide an economic return on capital.
 Examples include New Schools Venture Fund (for startups working in the education sector) and Acumen Fund (focused on global poverty).

 The US Small Business Administration can help you finance your business.
 They don’t make the loans themselves, instead they guarantee loans that you get from a bank.
 The idea is that banks can make startup loans that are riskier than they would normally issue, and the SBA is helping US businesses to grow, succeed, and create jobs.
 Use their Lender Match tool to find SBA-approved lenders.